Wildwood Sisterhood | a modern mystery school for women

 • Our journey is held within the embrace of a nurturing sisterhood circle—a contemporary haven akin to the "hut in the woods" from the German fairy tale "The Handless Maiden."
 Here, like the tale’s heroine who found healing through the guidance of mystical Wood Sisters, we support one another through the trials and triumphs of self-discovery and empowerment.
 This sisterhood is a sanctuary where we share our experiences, weave our stories, and support each other in the deep work of recovery, restoration, and spiritual awakening.

-This circle is held by Wildwood Sisterhood teacher and facilitator, Mary DeJong.
+This intimate circle is held by Wildwood Sisterhood teacher and facilitator, Mary DeJong.

 Monthly sessions are 90 minutes in length and are held virtually over Zoom.